-I remember when I was first confronted with a question related to SEO vs Local SEO.
+I remember when I was first confronted with a question related to local seo vs national SEO.
 When I first started learning about search marketing, I asked a friend for help with a local business.
-She asked me, “well, are you thinking about On Page SEO or Local SEO?”.
-I had no idea what she was talking about and it reinforced my belief that the entire world of SEO was a great big mystery designed to confuse me.
+She asked me, “well, are you thinking about On Page SEO (national SEO) or Local SEO?”.
+I had no idea what she was talking about and it reinforced my belief that this whole world was a great big mystery designed to confuse me.

 But I kept plugging away at all things SEO and the mysteries slowly started making sense.
-I hope this guide will clearly explain SEO vs Local SEO for anyone else who is confused like I was.
+I hope this guide will clearly explain local SEO vs national SEO for anyone else who is confused like I was.

 What’s the difference between the two?
 Where do their results show up?
 How are they similar?
 What platforms do you use for each?
-How can you best measure performance for On Page SEO vs Local SEO?
+How can you best measure performance for local seo vs national SEO?
 All that and more in this blog!

-What is the Main Difference Between SEO and Local SEO?
+What is the Main Difference Between Local SEO vs National SEO?

 With Local, it’s important to have NAP consistency and a reputation management approach in place.
-With On Page SEO, it’s all about creating valuable content (and optimizing it) and increasing domain authority.
-But before we get to those concepts, let’s make sure we all understand where On Page results and Local SEO results show up on the SERP.
+With national SEO, it’s all about creating valuable content (and optimizing it) and increasing domain authority.
+But before we get to those concepts, let’s make sure we all understand where national SEO results and Local SEO results show up on the SERP.

-SEO vs Local SEO Results on the Google SERP
+Local SEO vs National SEO Results on the Google SERP

-Thinking about SEO vs Local SEO requires a clear understanding of the different results that show up on the Google SERP (Search Engine Results Page).
-While On Page SEO and Local SEO work together in many ways, some of the things we see on the SERP are there primarily due to the influence of one type (or the other) of SEO.
+Thinking about national SEO vs Local SEO requires a clear understanding of the different results that show up on the Google SERP (Search Engine Results Page).
+While national SEO and Local SEO work together in many ways, some of the things we see on the SERP are there primarily due to the influence of one type (or the other) of SEO.

 In the 90 second video below, you can see the influence of 3 different platforms on the SERP: